Russia Fast Facts

 July 24, 2016 - The International Olympic Committee (IOC) announces it will not issue a blanket ban on the Russian Olympic team and will instead leave the decision of eligibility up to individual sports federations.

-October 14, 2016 - The US administration, for the first time, officially accuses Russia of hacking into US Political systems, saying it is "confident" that Russia was behind recent hackings of emails about upcoming US elections in an attempt to interfere with the process.
+October 14, 2016 - The US administration, for the first time, officially accuses Russia of hacking into US political systems, saying it is "confident" that Russia was behind recent hackings of emails about upcoming US elections in an attempt to interfere with the process.

-December 29,2016 - President Barack Obama takes unprecedented steps to retaliate against alleged Russian interference in the 2016 election, sanctioning nine Russian entities and indivduals and ordering 35 Russian diplomats to leave the counry.
+December 29, 2016 - President Barack Obama takes unprecedented steps to retaliate against alleged Russian interference in the 2016 election, sanctioning nine Russian entities and indivduals and ordering 35 Russian diplomats to leave the country.
 Two Russian compounds in the US are to be closed.

+January 28, 2017 - US President Donald Trump speaks by phone with five world leaders, including Russia's Vladimir Putin.
+It is Trump and Putin's first phone conversation since Trump became president.

+April 3, 2017 - At least 14 people are killed and 51 are injured when an explosion rocks a St. Petersburg metro train traveling between stations.
+Russian Prime Minister Medvedev describes the attack as a "terrorist act."
+Authorities say the blast was set off by a suicide bomber, a Russian citizen from Kyrgyzstan.